Styleguide

 Inline quotes

 I try to use italics for inline quotes.
 It feels a bit redundant to use both quotation marks and italics, but I prefer it.
+Not sure what would be the correct quotation marks to use (single or double), but just be glad that I don’t use French quotation marks.

 Blockquotes

-Blockquotes are not in italics, even if I wouldn’t mind this redundancy; it has more to do about keeping things simple CSS-wise.
-I also try to not end a post with a blockquote, it looks weird.
+Blockquotes are currently not styled in italics, even if I wouldn’t mind this redundancy; it has more to do about keeping things simple CSS-wise.
+Right now my blockquotes use a reduced-point size, and slightly tighter line height (as recommended by Matthew Butterick), and I leave the browser default margins.

 Periods

 I am a free spirit when it comes to final punctuation in list items, and sentences that and with a parenthesis or quotation mark.
+Inside, outside, let’s say it will depend on my mood.

 Updated 5 Oct 2025・Why I created a styleguide